Cuckoo (Mineral, Virginia)

-Cuckoo is a Federal style house in the small community of Cuckoo, Virginia near Mineral, Virginia, built in 1819 for Henry Pendleton.
+Cuckoo is a Federal-style house in the small community of Cuckoo, Virginia near Mineral, Virginia, built in 1819 for Henry Pendleton.
 Cuckoo was listed on the National Register of Historic Places on August 19, 1994.
 The house is prominently sited on U.S. Route 33, which curves around the house.
 Cuckoo's interior retains Federal detailing alongside Colonial Revival elements from the early 20th century.
 The house is notable for its design, prominence and its association with the Pendleton family of doctors.
-The house was named for the Cuckoo Tavern, which stood nearby from 1788.
+The house was named after the Cuckoo Tavern, which had stood nearby since 1788.
 It has been in the Pendleton family since its construction.

 History

 The initial construction featured a two-story front section with a one-story extension to the rear, housing the dining room and the winter kitchen.
 Between 1839 and 1907 the house was owned by Dr. Philip Barbour Pendleton, who added a second floor to the rear wing and extended the main roof to cover the new row of rooms across the back of the house.
 A later generation of Pendletons remodeled the house in the Colonial Revival style after 1910, adding the present Neoclassical portico.
 The next owners, Anne Pendleton Forrest and Dr. William Mentzel Forrest, added to the rear wing with a design by architect Stanislaw J. Makielski of Charlottesville.
-The complex includes a number of outbuildings, including two separate doctor's office buildings, a garage, barn, smokehouse, and the Pendleton family cemetery.
+The complex includes a number of outbuildings, including two separate doctor's office buildings, a garage, a barn, a smokehouse, and the Pendleton family cemetery.

 Description

 Cuckoo is a brick two-story three-bay center-hall structure, with single rooms flanking the stair hall.
 The house is fronted by a porch across its entire width.
 A second set of rooms, part of the original one-story section, lie to the rear of the front rooms, with further 20th-century additions across the back.
-A semicircular closet with a small window projects at the ground floor between the fireplaces of the rooms to the right of the center hall.
+A semicircular closet with a small window projects on the ground floor between the fireplaces of the rooms to the right of the center hall.
 The fireplaces and chimneys project prominently from both side elevations.
 The Makielski addition to the rear features a bowed porch that echoes the curve of the closet.
 The interior of the addition includes a back stairway.